robtucker/flexbox-lite/README.md

 row-xl
 ```

-Here is an example of a responsive flexbox container - child items will be stacked vertically on xs devices, and stacked horizontally on md and upwards:
+Here is an example of a responsive flexbox container - the child elements will be stacked vertically on xs devices, and horizontally on md and above:

 ```
 <div class="col-xs row-md"> {child elements} </div>